 - Course Salt To Top

 - Mix together 1 cup of slightly warm water (about 110 degrees F) with the sugar and water until dissolved.
 Sprinkle yeast over the top of the water but do not stir in, allow to sit for 10 minutes until frothy.**

 - Now stir in the melted vegan butter, and add the salt and the flour 1 cup at a time until it forms a dough.
 If the dough is still sticky at 2 1/2 cups, add a bit more until it's not sticky.

 - Put dough on a flat floured surface and knead with the palm of your hand for 3-5 minutes until firm.

 - Add oil to a large bowl and spread around, then put dough inside and cover.
 Let rise for 1 hour (I like to put mine in the oven, without it turned on, and only the oven light on for this part).

-- Once the dough has doubled, start simmering 5 cups of water in a pot a few inches deep.
+- Once the dough has doubled, punch it down and start simmering 5 cups of water in a pot a few inches deep.
 Preheat oven to 450 degrees.

 - Transfer dough to a flat surface and cut into 8 parts.
 Roll dough pieces into long ropes 10-12 inches long and put rope into a U shape.

 - Cross both sides, cross again and bring them towards you, squishing them down to form the pretzel shape.

 - Add baking soda to the 5 cups of water (it will foam), and using a slitted spatula, dip pretzels in one by one for 20 seconds, then remove and place on a baking tray.
 Finish the rest of the pretzels.